lenasterg/ls-wp-ccsearch/readme.txt

 == Description ==

-Easy search and use CC-licensed images for WP helps you search millions of free photos using the [Openverse API](https://api.openverse.engineering/v1/) then insert the original image into content or set as featured image very quickly.
+Easy search and use CC-licensed images for WP helps you search millions of free photos using the [Openverse API](https://api.openverse.engineering/v1/) and insert the original image into your content or set as featured image very quickly.
 It allows the user to filter the provider source.
 The plugin is inspired and based on the [CCSearch] (https://ccsearch.creativecommons.org/) and it wouldnt't be possible without the  [Openverse API](https://api.openverse.engineering/v1/)  and until version 2.0 the  [Creative Commons Catalog API](https://api.creativecommons.engineering).

 After the plugin's activation, you can see the "Image with CC License"  button above the editor and as option into the "Add Media" pop-up window.